FAQs

 Is Tripping Over the Cane Foot A Problem

-The cane foot should not be moving in front of your body like a traditional cane foot.
-The cane and cane foot should be moving on the outside of your leg.
+The cane and cane foot should not be moving ahead of your body in front of your foot like a traditional cane foot.
+The cane and cane foot should be moving on the outside of your leg with your arm next to your side like in the How To videos below when walking forward, backward, turning sitting down and standing up.
+Read the customer comments below and watch the customer videos on the website and in the Customer Review Section on the website.

 Customer Comments